 What's the Best Way to Prepare Homemade Baby Food?

-Thompson shares that food safety is of utmost importance when preparing homemade baby food.
+Food safety is of utmost importance when preparing homemade baby food.
 Hands should be washed thoroughly, and all working surfaces and equipment should be scrubbed with antibacterial soap and hot water.

-Once your space, equipment, and hands are squeaky-clean, the ingredients should be prepared appropriately; produce should be scrubbed, peeled (if needed), and seeded if seeds could pose a choking hazard.
+Once your space, equipment, and hands are squeaky-clean, the ingredients should be prepared appropriately.
+Produce should be scrubbed, peeled (if needed), and seeded (if seeds could pose a choking hazard).
 Bones, skin, gristle, and connective tissue should be removed if meats are included.

-How Should I Store Homemade Baby Food?
+How to Store Homemade Baby Food

 If you made more baby food than what your little peanut is going to eat at a meal, you have a few options for how to store your baby food:

-How to Defrost Homemade Baby Food?
+How to Defrost Homemade Baby Food

-How to Heat Homemade Baby Food?
+How to Heat Homemade Baby Food

 There are a few options for how to heat homemade baby food.
 "Many meals are best when warmed," says Thompson "Many ingredients like bone broth and coconut milk are naturally more solid when cold, so warming the meals makes them smoother and tastier."